-This Code shall be applicable to all workers and all employers, including those of public companies exercising their professional activity over the entire territory of the Democratic Republic of Congo, regardless of their race, gender, marital status, religion, political opinion, national extraction, social origin and nationality of the parties, the nature of services, the amount of remuneration or the place of conclusion of the contract, subject to the contract being performed in the Democratic Republic of Congo.
+This Code shall be applicable to all workers and all employers, including those of public companies exercising their professional activity over the entire territory of the Democratic Republic of Congo, regardless of their race, gender, marital status, or the place of conclusion of the contract, subject to the contract being performed in the Democratic Republic of Congo.
 It shall also be applicable to contracted workers of State public services.